Did Saint George slay the dragon on Dragon Hill?

 Another, less fabulous explanation is the very high level of potash found on the summit.
 This can be explained as it is believed the site was used for many pagan ceremonies that involved ritual fire and sacrifice.

 Was George really as brave as we have grown up believing and did he leave his mark on our landscape for generations to come?
-One thing we will never know for sure, but we can keep passing on the stories about his mighty defeat on Dragon Hill.
+These things we will never know for sure, but we can keep passing on the stories about his mighty defeatof a dragon on Dragon Hill.